 Which Directories Should You Target?

-From there, you can select more “niche” options like Lawyers.com or Psychology Today, and so on.
+Once you’ve updated all of the bigger local business listing sites, you can turn your attention to more “niche” options like Lawyers.com or Psychology Today, and so on.

 In case you’re curious, you can find niche citation opportunities manually by searching for the following: